English GP Econs

 Key Milestones

-Week 2 Mastered CASE annotation technique for comprehension
+Week 2 Mastered Core Move technique for inference questions

 Week 6 Summary scores improved from 4/8 to 7/8